evanyang1/asu-computer-science-notes/prereqs/operating-systems/module-4.md

 + set valid bit to 1 when page is accessed.
 + Go thru all pages, whichever page have R/valid bit 0 are candidates for replacement.
 Whichever page has R/valid bit 1, set V and R to 0, and not replace.
 + Repeat.

+### R Bit Based Algorithm

++ Go thru all the pages, push r bit onto register.
+Push onto most significant bit
++ Calculate numbers based on registers.
++ Sort page based on ascending order of the numbers
++ Replace top K pages.
++ If count is high, means recently used -> don't replace it.
+If low, then replace